sjentsch/jamoviDocs/getting-started/um_2_first-steps.rst

    represents a participant.
 The process is the same as the single-file import detailed above, except that you select multiple files when performing the import.
-You can do this by holding down control or shift when selecting data files, or with the ‘multi-select’ button at the top of the import dialog.
+You can do this by holding down control or shift when selecting data files, or with the “multi-select” button at the top of the import dialog.

    When importing multiple files like this, they are combined vertically with the rows of the second file appearing below the first, the rows of the third file appearing below the second, and so on.
 An additional column called ``source`` is created detailing which file each row has come from.
-This can be useful when you need to ‘split-by’ or ‘group-by’ each participant.
+This can be useful when you need to “split-by” or “group-by” each participant.
 This column can be particularly useful to use with the ``group_by`` argument to ``V``-functions described above.